projectworldsofficial/YugeshVerma/README.md

 ## About Me

-In briefly, I'm a Software Engineer, a Student, and a Tech Enthusiast from India 🇰.
+In briefly, I'm a Software Engineer, a Student, and a Tech Enthusiast from India.
 Find more about me in the below.😊

-- 🏢 I work as Freelancing and Full Time Youtube ) @ [projectworlds][https://www.youtube.com/channel/UCFMkpvtYjSAPXUPjImQK7bg?sub_confirmation=1] India.
+- 🏢 I work as Freelancing and Full Time Youtube ) @ [projectworlds][yni] India.
 - 🎓 And also, I'm a graduated at 2018  @ [Chhattisgarh Swami Vivekanand Technical University (C.G) India][uni]
 - 💻 As a developer, I'm passionate about PHP, Java, Python, Android, Flutter, Bootstrap, Machine Learning.
 - 📚 I’m currently learning all the technical stuff related to Full Stack developent.